 The source code is available on its own as a text file or with example input and output files in a tarfile.
-The examples included are WW Aurigae (eclipsing binary) and WASP-4 (transiting planet).
-The previously available versions of the code are available for reference: v10, v15, v21 and v25.
+The examples included are WASP-4 (transiting planet), WW Aurigae (eclipsing binary) and LL Aquarii (eclipsing binary with radial velocities).
+The previously available versions of the code are available for reference: v10, v15, v21, v25, v28 and v34.

 I compile the code using the command

 gfortran -o jktebop jktebop.f

 I run JKTEBOP from the command line on a Linux operating system (currently kubuntu 12.04).
 The command to run is:

 (omitting the square brackets).
 An empty input file can be created for you to enter parameters in the correct places by typing